bergesinstitute/graf-method/book-4-unit-5.md

 indica dirección (similar a *towards*).
 En *desde/hasta,* la preposición *hasta* tiene un significado de destino, espacial o temporal (similar a *all the way to* o *until*).

+> In English: It is used in conjunction with *hasta: Estuve allí desde la una hasta las nueve.
+Fui desde Boston hasta Maine en mi carro.*
+We can express this same thing with *de/a,* but it has a different connotation: in *de/a,* the preposition *a* indicates direction (similar to *towards*).
+In *desde/hasta,* the preposition *hasta* has a meaning of destination, spatial or temporal (similar to *all the way to* or *until*).

 No se recomienda usar *de/hasta* o *desde/a,* usaremos *desde* siempre con *hasta.*
+It is not recommended to use *de/hasta* or *desde/a*, we'll always use *desde* with *hasta.*

     En - in, on, at

-En español solamente tenemos una preposición de ubicación (location), que usamos para todos los casos.
+En español solamente tenemos una preposición de ubicación, que usamos para todos los casos.
+In Spanish we only have one preposition of location, which we use for all cases.

 *Estoy en Chile.
 Estoy en Broadway.
 Estoy en el supermercado.*
+(I'm in Chile.
+I'm on Broadway.
+I'm at the supermarket.)

     Entre - Between/among

 *La letra B está entre la A y la C.*
+(The letter B is between A and C.)

     Hacia - towards

 Usamos *hacia* para expresar dirección: *Voy hacia tu casa* significa lo mismo que *voy en dirección a tu casa.*
+We use *hacia* to express direction: *Voy hacia tu casa* means the same as *I'm headed towards your house.*

     Hasta - to/until (for space or time)

-Ver *desde.*
+Ver *desde.* See *desde.*

     Para - for/in order to

-Usamos la preposición *para* para propósito, destino u objetivo: *Pedro tiene una sorpresa para Laura.
+Usamos la preposición *para* para propósito, destino u objetivo.
+We use the preposition *para* for purpose, destination or objective.

+*Pedro tiene una sorpresa para Laura.* (Pedro has a surprise for Laura.)

+*Trabajo para Google.* (I work for Google.)

-Trabajo para Google.
-Este pescado es para la cena.*
+*Este pescado es para la cena.* (Lit.
+This fish is for dinner.)

+La usamos como *in order to,* siempre con un verbo.
+We use it as *in order to,* always with a verb.

-La usamos como *in order to,* siempre con un verbo: *Tomé el autobús a California para visitar a mi tío.
+*Tomé el autobús a California para visitar a mi tío.* (I took the bus to California to/in order to visit my uncle.)

-Voy al gimnasio cada día para estar muy fuerte.*
+*Voy al gimnasio cada día para estar muy fuerte.* (I go to the gym every day in order to be/stay very strong.)

-También la usamos para fechas de entrega (deadlines): *La tarea es para mañana.*
+También la usamos para fechas de entrega.
+We also use it for deadlines.

+*La tarea es para mañana.* (The homework is for tomorrow.)
+(Meaning it has to be submitted by tomorrow.)

     Por - for/because of

-Usamos la preposición *por* con períodos de tiempo: *Estuve allí por una semana.*
+Usamos la preposición *por* con períodos de tiempo.
+We use the preposition *por* with periods of time.

+*Estuve allí por una semana.* (I was there for a week.)

+> We often omit it and say *Estuve allí una semana.*

-También la usamos para expresar razón o causa (como *because of;* en este caso nunca va con un verbo):
+También la usamos para expresar razón o causa (como *because of;* en este caso nunca va con un verbo).
+We also use it to express reason or cause (as in *because of;* in this case it never goes with a verb).

-*Llegué tarde por el tráfico.
-Cerraron por bancarrota* (bankruptcy).
+*Llegué tarde por el tráfico.* (I arrived late because of the traffic.)

+*Cerraron por bancarrota*.
+(Lit.
+They closed "because of" bankruptcy.)
+(Meaning "due to").

-La usamos para intercambios de dinero (o de otras cosas):
+La usamos para intercambios de dinero (o de otras cosas).
+We use it for exchange of money (or other things).

-*La compré por cincuenta dólares.
-Cambié mi carro por una motocicleta.*
+*La compré por cincuenta dólares.* (I bought it for fifty dollars.)

+*Cambié mi carro por una motocicleta.* (I exchanged my car for a motorcycle.)

-La usamos para expresar ratios (como *per*): *Voy al gimnasio tres veces por semana.
+La usamos para expresar ratios (como *per*).
+We use it to express ratios (like *per*):

+*Voy al gimnasio tres veces por semana.* (I go to the gym three times per week.)

-El treinta por ciento de la clase no pasó el examen.*
+*El treinta por ciento de la clase no pasó el examen.* (Thirty percent of the class didn't pass the exam.)

     Sobre - about/on

-*Juan sólo habla sobre matemáticas.
-Me preguntó sobre mi profesión.*
+*Juan sólo habla sobre matemáticas.* (Juan only talks about math.)

+*Me preguntó sobre mi profesión.* (He asked me about my profession.)

-Podemos usar *sobre* en lugar de *en* cuando queremos añadir la connotación de *encima de* (on top of):
+Podemos usar *sobre* en lugar de *en* cuando queremos añadir la connotación de *encima de:*
 *El libro está en la mesa* o *el libro está sobre la mesa* son equivalentes, pero el segundo ejemplo describe con más detalle la posición física del libro.

+> In English: We can use *sobre* instead of *en* when we want to add the connotation of *on top of:*
+*El libro está en la mesa* or *el libro está sobre la mesa* are equivalent, but the second example describes in more detail the physical position of the book.

-# Adverbios importantes
+# Adverbios importantes en español (important adverbs in Spanish)

     Ahora - now

-Normalmente se usa con el presente progresivo: *¿Qué estás haciendo ahora?
-Ahora estoy cocinando.*
+Normalmente se usa con el presente progresivo.
+We usually use it with the present progressive tense.

+*¿Qué estás haciendo ahora?
+Ahora estoy cocinando.* (What are you doing right now?
+Now I'm cooking.)

 Podemos añadir *mismo* cuando queremos expresar *right now: Ahora mismo estoy comiendo.*
+We can add *mismo* when we want to express *right now: Ahora mismo estoy comiendo.*

     Pronto - soon

-*Voy a estar en Virginia muy pronto.*
+*Voy a estar en Virginia muy pronto.* (I'm going to be in Virginia very soon.)

     Temprano - early

     Tarde - late

-*Me levanté muy temprano y me acosté muy tarde.*
+*Me levanté muy temprano y me acosté muy tarde.* (I got up very early and went to bed very late.)

     Mucho - a lot

     Poco - a little

 *Voy al cine mucho.
-Cocino poco.*
+Cocino poco.* (I go to the cinema a lot.
+I don't cook much.)

 *Mucho* y *poco* se pueden usar también como adjetivos.
-En este caso significan *many/a lot of* o *few/not many* (for countable nouns) o *much/a lot of* o *little* (for uncountable nouns).
-Recuerda que los adjetivos deben concordar en género y número con el sustantivo (noun): *Miré muchas películas.
+En este caso significan *many/a lot of* o *few/not many* (para sustantivos contables) o *much/a lot of* o *little* (para sustantivos no contables).
+Recuerda que los adjetivos deben concordar en género y número con el sustantivo: *Miré muchas películas.
 Cociné pocas cosas.*

+> In English: *Mucho* and *poco* can also be used as adjectives.
+In this case they mean *many/a lot of* or *few/not many* (for countable nouns) or *much/a lot of* or *little* (for uncountable nouns).
+Remember that adjectives must
+agree in gender and number with the noun: *Miré muchas películas.
+Cociné pocas cosas.*

     Cerca (de) - near/close/nearby

     Lejos (de) - far

 Cuando se usan con un sustantivo, deben llevar la preposición *de.* Cuando van solos, no la llevan.
+When used with a noun, they must have the preposition *de.* When used alone, they do not have it.

 *¿Dónde está tu casa?
 Está muy cerca.
 La casa de Juan está cerca de mi oficina.*
+(Where is your house?
+It's nearby.
+Juan's house is near my office.)

     Antes (de) - before

     Después (de) - after

 Podemos usar *antes* y *después* con sustantivos o con verbos.
-Cuando los usamos con verbos, utilizamos siempre el infinitivo. *Fui al concierto.
+Cuando los usamos con verbos, utilizamos siempre el infinitivo.

+> In English: We can use *antes* and *después* with nouns or with verbs.
+When we use them with verbs, we always use the infinitive.

+*Fui al concierto.
 Después del concierto, llamé a Sara.
 Cené.
 Después de cenar, miré la televisión.
 Después de mirar la televisión, me acosté.*

+(I went to the concert.
+After the concert, I called Sara.
+I ate dinner.
+After eating dinner, I watched TV.
+After watching TV, I went to bed.)

     Durante - during

-No podemos usar durante con verbos, sólo con sustantivos. *Nunca hablo durante los partidos.
+No podemos usar *durante* con verbos, sólo con sustantivos.
+We cannot use *durante* with verbs, only with nouns.

+*Nunca hablo durante los partidos.* (I never talk during matches.)

-Durante la cena Juan explicó su idea.*
+*Durante la cena Juan explicó su idea.* (Lit.
+During dinner, Juan explained his idea.)
+(Meaning while we were having dinner.)

     Delante (de) - In front (of)/right before (spatially)

     Detrás (de) - Behind

 Cuando van con un sustantivo (y casi siempre van con un sustantivo) debemos usar la preposición *de.

-Mi casa está detrás de la estación.
-La silla está delante de la mesa.*
+*Mi casa está detrás de la estación.* (Mi house is behind the station.)

+*La silla está delante de la mesa.* (The chair is in front of the table.)

     Todavía - still/yet

-*Todavía no sé dónde será el evento.*
+*Todavía no sé dónde será el evento.* (I still don't know where the event will be/take place.)

     Sólo/solamente - only